appocular/rorschach/README.md

 ## Environment variables

-- `CIRCLE_SHA1`: Used to get the SHA of the commit being tested.
+- `GITHUB_SHA` or `CIRCLE_SHA1`: Used to get the SHA of the commit being tested.
+These are automatically set by Github Actions/CircleCI.
 - `APPOCULAR_TOKEN`: Repository token.
 Tells Appocular which repository these images belong to.
 - `RORSCHACH_HISTORY`: Overrides the history from git.
 Primarily for